RedPRL/sml-redprl/doc/src/language.rst

 (the sort of expressions), ``dim`` (the sort of dimension expressions) and ``tac`` (the sort of tactic expressions).

-The object language is written in a variant of s-expression notation, where binding operators written systematically in the style of ``(lam [x] x)``.
+The object language is written in a variant of s-expression notation, with binding operators written systematically in the style of ``(lam [x] x)``.
 An expression in the object language is an *untyped program* or *realizer* in the language of Computational Higher Type Theory (CHTT).